St. Herman of Alaska ChurchAccessible

 Parish Background

-The present mission parish of St Herman of Alaska, Surrey, BC began in 1976, when a group of parishioners from the predominately Russian Holy Resurrection parish in Vancouver decided to start an English mission in the lower mainland.
+The parish of St Herman of Alaska, Langley BC began as a small mission parish in 1976, when a group of parishioners from the predominately Russian Holy Resurrection parish in Vancouver decided to start an English mission in the lower mainland.

 These few faithful, led by Dr Edward and Mrs Vivian Hartley, with the bishop’s blessing, began to hold Reader’s services in their private back-yard chapel.
 Eventually they found a priest to serve them, Fr Stephen Slipko, then of the Ukrainian Orthodox Church.
 So it happened that the English mission was received into the Ukrainian jurisdiction—even though none of its members were Ukrainian and all its services were in English.